-The firm's audit practice is subject to periodic quality control visits by the Quality Assurance Unit (QAU).
+The firm is subject to periodic quality control visits by the Quality Assurance Unit (QAU).

 The QAU reports to the Quality Assurance Oversight Committee (QAOC) which, in terms of the Accountancy Profession Act, is the policy-making body and regulator of the quality assurance function in the accountancy and auditing profession in Malta.